JONSASSE/432-2018/assignments/hw2/README.md

 ## Question 1.
 (30 points)

 Consider the `hbp330` data used in Homework 1.
 Fit and interpret an ANOVA model to evaluate the effect of `race` on `income`.
 What conclusions can you draw?
 In developing an answer, please decide whether collapsing the `race` factor into a smaller number of levels would be sensible in this case.
-You'll also want to assess the role of missingness in this work, and consider removing the cases with missing values if they include only a small fraction of the total sample.
+You'll also want to assess the role of missingness in this work, and consider removing the cases with missing values (or imputing them with simple imputation) if they include only a small fraction of the total sample.
 Be sure to provide a written explanation of your findings, in complete sentences.

 ## Question 2.
 (20 points)